altcp/gdemandfcast/README.md

 </div>

 Generic Python Package for Time Series Forecasting that seeks to include the latest over time and making it easy to use. &nbsp;
-Thus, creating something that is current and stable for non-profit or social use.
+Thus, including what is current and stable for non-profit or social use.
 <p>&nbsp;</p>

 ## Usage